 Want to keep up with all the very latest developments in Restructuring and Insolvency Law so you can manage your legal requirements and avoid potential risk?
 Then sign up to the Muckle eNews service and our team of helpful experts will make sure you get legal news, advice, helpful hints and tips sent direct to your inbox.

-Insolvency moratorium: a break for distressed businesses
+Insolvency moratorium: a welcome break?

 Wrongful trading: relief for directors of distressed businesses

 The rules on wrongful trading have been temporarily relaxed.
 Here we examine what that means for directors of businesses that might be struggling to survive.